 A greater understanding of the evolutionary and molecular genetic characteristics of immune response genes is also a key objective of my laboratory.
-This is an especially important consideration when studying genetic loci composed of multiple homologues that share functional activity, which both the MHC and LRC exemplify, because it is a significant aid in identifying the actual disease locus amongst multiple logical candidates.
-We have defined patterns of linkage disequilibrium (LD), studied the effects of meiotic recombination, and identified patterns of association between unlinked, but functionally related loci that may have evolved due to selection pressures using population based approaches.
-These and related studies have informed our disease studies by aiding in the interpretation of the data.
+This is an important consideration when studying loci composed of multiple homologues that share functional activity, which both the MHC and LRC exemplify, because it is a significant aid in identifying the actual disease locus amongst multiple logical candidates.
+Such approaches have informed our disease studies by informing how the data should be analyzed and interpreted.
 They also provide a basic understanding of the genetic, evolutionary, and biological properties of these highly polymorphic immune response loci.

 Selected Recent Publications